Robertfarb/whiteboarding-curriculum/projects/flex-project/flex-sample-proposal.md

 - Fully implemented settings changes that re-render a differently colored DOM (Ryan)
 - A detailed README (Ryan)
 - A polished Chrome store page, sent to our networks to begin marketing/downloads (Munyo)
 - If time, implement the final two features: normal color to low contrast and normal to high-contrast grey scale (Both)

+**Day 5**: Create demo page for chrome extension.
+By the end of the day:
+- Set up github pages (Ryan)
+- Mock up wireframes for how the demo page will look (Both)
+- Grab nice looking screenshots from the chrome extension (Munyo)
+- Make a few gifs that shows off the key features of the chrome extension (Munyo)

+### Plan for getting users and reviews
+- Both Munyo and Ryan will each share with at least 20 friends and family and ask for good reviews
+- Munyo will find an appropriate subreddit and make a post there to show off the chrome extension
+- Ryan will reach out to http://www.colourblindawareness.org/ to share the chrome extension